brainma/ASRNet/README.md

 ### Preparing training data
 In order to train your own model using the provided code with your own dataset, the data needs to be formatted in a certain file structure.
 The data should follow the format:

-Training data folder: dataset/train/patientID/imgX.dcm Validation data folder: dataset/validation/patientID/imgX.dcm Testing data folder: dataset/test/patientID/imgX.dcm Testing data label folder: dataset/test/patientID/label/imgX.dcm where the "X" is frame number.
+Training data folder: dataset/train/patientID/imgX.dcm

+Validation data folder: dataset/validation/patientID/imgX.dcm

+Testing data folder: dataset/test/patientID/imgX.dcm

+Testing data label folder: dataset/test/patientID/label/imgX.dcm

+Where the "X" is frame number.

 ### Command
 ```bash